mike99mac/minimy-mike99mac/README.md

 ## The build

-The environment used to develop the code and write this document is a RasPi 4/4GB and 5/8GB.
-It was tested with
+The hardware environment used to develop the code and write this document is
+- Raspberry Pi 4 with 4GB
+- Raspberry Pi 5 with 8GB
+- Nvidia Jetson Orin Nano

+The software environment  tested with
 - Ubuntu Desktop 24.10
-- Rasperry Pi OS Lite, 19 Nov 2024
+- Rasperry Pi OS Lite, 1 Oct 2025
+- Jetpack 6.x on Ubuntu 22.04.5

 The overall steps to build a *Smart Boombox* are: